opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

     };

-.. index:: DescriptorMatcher::add

 DescriptorMatcher::add
 --------------------------
-.. ocv:function:: void add( const vector<Mat>& descriptors )

 Adds descriptors to train a descriptor collection.
 If the collection ``trainDescCollectionis`` is not empty, the new descriptors are added to existing train descriptors.

+.. ocv:function:: void DescriptorMatcher::add( const vector<Mat>& descriptors )

     :param descriptors: Descriptors to add.
 Each  ``descriptors[i]``  is a set of descriptors from the same train image.

-.. index:: DescriptorMatcher::getTrainDescriptors

 DescriptorMatcher::getTrainDescriptors
 ------------------------------------------
-.. ocv:function:: const vector<Mat>& getTrainDescriptors() const

 Returns a constant link to the train descriptor collection ``trainDescCollection`` .

-.. index:: DescriptorMatcher::clear
+.. ocv:function:: const vector<Mat>& DescriptorMatcher::getTrainDescriptors() const

 DescriptorMatcher::clear
 ----------------------------
+Clears the train descriptor collection.

 .. ocv:function:: void DescriptorMatcher::clear()

-    Clears the train descriptor collection.

-.. index:: DescriptorMatcher::empty

 DescriptorMatcher::empty
 ----------------------------
+Returns true if there are no train descriptors in the collection.

 .. ocv:function:: bool DescriptorMatcher::empty() const

-    Returns true if there are no train descriptors in the collection.

-.. index:: DescriptorMatcher::isMaskSupported

 DescriptorMatcher::isMaskSupported
 --------------------------------------
+Returns true if the descriptor matcher supports masking permissible matches.

 .. ocv:function:: bool DescriptorMatcher::isMaskSupported()

-    Returns true if the descriptor matcher supports masking permissible matches.

-.. index:: DescriptorMatcher::train

 DescriptorMatcher::train
 ----------------------------
+Trains a descriptor matcher

 .. ocv:function:: void DescriptorMatcher::train()

 Trains a descriptor matcher (for example, the flann index).
 In all methods to match, the method ``train()`` is run every time before matching.
 Some descriptor matchers (for example, ``BruteForceMatcher``) have an empty implementation of this method.
 Other matchers really train their inner structures (for example, ``FlannBasedMatcher`` trains ``flann::Index`` ).

-.. index:: DescriptorMatcher::match

 DescriptorMatcher::match
 ----------------------------
+Finds the best match for each descriptor from a query set.

 .. ocv:function:: void DescriptorMatcher::match( const Mat& queryDescriptors, const Mat& trainDescriptors, vector<DMatch>& matches, const Mat& mask=Mat() ) const

 .. ocv:function:: void DescriptorMatcher::match( const Mat& queryDescriptors, vector<DMatch>& matches, const vector<Mat>& masks=vector<Mat>() )

-    Finds the best match for each descriptor from a query set.

     :param queryDescriptors: Query set of descriptors.